-Now we’ve covered what the assessment involves, let's focus on how to pass a test on your Microsoft Excel skills.
-Follow the tips below to give yourself the best chance of success.
+Now we’ve covered what the Excel assessment involves, let's focus on how to pass a test on your Microsoft Excel skills.

 If you’re able to do so, contact your prospective employer for information on the exact nature of your Excel test well in advance.
 Knowing whether it’s a multiple-choice exam, an interactive simulation or a combination of the two will allow you to plan your preparation more effectively.

 It’s also useful to know which test provider the company uses, as some may have practice tests available.
 Use these to familiarize yourself with the format and structure, and the interface you’ll be using on your official test day.